Lament is a topic that is often overlooked in American churches (especially in predominately caucasian churches).

 Originally published May 10, 2018

 Thanks for reading!
-I’d love to hear what you think, and don’t forget to subscribe!
+For more posts, don’t forget to like, share, and subscribe!